 Wonder at the rich history of the ancient city of Zadar.
 Visit the home of the infamous UNESCO World Heritage cathedral of St James in Sibenik.
 Marvel at the successful fusion of Gothic and Renaissance art and architecture.

 The historic and charming town of Trogir showcases an exquisite example of urban continuity.
-Wander the numerous Romanesque churches and the exceptional Baroque and Renaissance buildings from the Venetian period.
+Wander the numerous Romanesque churches as well as the exceptional Baroque and Renaissance buildings from the Venetian period.

 It’s an enjoyable and picturesque ferry ride to the extraordinary island of Hvar.
 The town of Stari Grad is a great town to explore by foot.
-The main attraction here is the UNESCO World Heritage listed Stari Grad Plain.
-Ionian Greeks colonised the Island of Hvar from Pharos in the 4th Century BC setting the scene as a spectacular cultural landscape.
-Impressively intact and one of the most beautiful examples of Grecian agriculture use in Croatia.
+The main attraction here is the UNESCO World Heritage listed Stari Grad Plain, a spectacular cultural landscape colonised by Ionian Greeks from Pharos in the 4th Century BC, surprisingly has remained intact and is one of the most beautiful examples of Grecian agriculture use in Croatia.

-Enroute to Dubrovnik, make sure you stopover in Ston, home to the world’ second longest wall after the Great Wall of China; this wall was built to protect the town and their most prized commodity: salt.
+En route to Dubrovnik, make sure you stopover in Ston, home to the world’s second longest wall after the Great Wall of China; this wall was built to protect the town and their most prized commodity: salt.
 The salt plants are still in use today and the salt producing technology has remained unchanged for centuries.

-There is much to see in the beautiful coastal town of Dubrovnik.
+There’s so much to see in the beautiful coastal town of Dubrovnik.
 Surrounded by fortification and citadels; the ancient city is filled with impressive cultural and architectural masterpieces preserved over centuries.
-Home to the Rector’s Palace the Dominican Monastery houses a marvellous collection of medieval paintings and countless other intriguing sites you will love to discover.
+Home to the Rector’s Palace the Dominican Monastery houses a marvellous collection of medieval paintings as well as countless other intriguing sites you will love to discover.